Rabbit is one of the most adorable small animals in the world. When the baby rabbits are born, they are very cute and small indeed.

 The Baby Bunny Eats and Digests the Adult Rabbit Food

-You know the baby bunnies are dependent on their mother in the early stage.
-When the baby bunny starts eating hay, fresh grass, pellet food, vegetables regularly, that means they are in the transition period.
+You know that baby bunnies are dependent on their mother in the early stages.
+When the baby bunny starts eating hay, fresh grass, pellet food, and vegetables regularly, they are in the transition period.

 You could wait a few weeks to observe the baby bunny.
-If there is no problem in their poops, you care good to go to separate the baby bunny from her mother.
+If there is no problem with their poops, you are good to go to separate the baby bunny from her mother.

 Check the Poops